Formalization of Asymptotic Convergence for Stationary Iterative Methods: Generic iterative convergence theorem in the field of reals

-The following theorem provides necessary and sufficient conditions for iterative convergence \begin{theorem} Let an iterative matrix be defined as~(\ref{iterative_matrix}) for the iterative system~(\ref{iterative_system}).
-The sequence of iterative solutions $\{x_m\}$ converges to the direct solution $x$ for all initial values $x_o$, if and only if the spectral radius of the iterative matrix $S$ is less than $1$ in magnitude. \end{theorem} Spectral radius of a matrix is defined as the maximum of the magnitude of its eigenvalues.
-We next discuss the proof of Theorem~\ref{nec_suf} followed by its formalization in the Coq proof assistant.
-It is noteworthy that while such proofs have been discussed in numerical analysis literature, we found several missing pieces during the formalization.
-Most facts about intermediate steps in the proof have just been stated in the numerical analysis literature without a rigorous proof.
-We therefore spent considerable time developing those proofs during our formalization.
-In that regard, a contribution of this work is to provide a clean machine-checked proof of the main theorem and any intermediate lemma or fact that was required to close the proof of the Theorem~\ref{nec_suf}.
+The following theorem provides necessary and sufficient conditions for iterative convergence in the field of reals. \begin{theorem} ~\cite{saad2003iterative} Let an iterative matrix be defined as~(\ref{eqn:iterative_matrix}) for the iterative system~(\ref{eqn:iterative_system}).
+The sequence of iterative solutions $\{x_k\}$ converges to the direct solution $x$ for all initial values $x_0$, if and only if the spectral radius of the iterative matrix $S = -M^{-1}N$ is less than $1$, i.e.,